Introduction

 A-20 line

-Enabling the A-20 line is the first step to something over 640KB of ram.
-This trick (Available in 286+) s the way to earn 0xFFF0 bytes of ram (in the range 0ffffh:0010 through 0ffffh:0ffffh) accessible in real mode.
-Enabling the line (via the keyboard controller) forces the CPU to avoid wrapping.
+Enabling the A-20 line is the first step to use memory above the 640KB.
+This trick (available in 286+) is the way to earn 0xFFF0 bytes of RAM (in the range 0ffffh:0010 through 0ffffh:0ffffh) accessible in real mode.
+Enabling the line (via the keyboard controller! - yes I don't even understand why) forces the CPU to avoid wrapping.
 This memory (known as High Memory Area, HMA) is used by HIMEM.SYS to load parts of DOS to it and therefore make more low memory available for applications.

 The following code enables/disables A20.
 Note that if HIMEM.SYS is installed, A20 is enabled by default.
 HIMEM.SYS should be queried to alter A20 status instead of doing it directly.